Switzerland | Easygoing Engadine

 Start with another short bus ride to the chairlift at Ftan.
 Ride the lift and hike across lovely open alpine ground to Alp Laret, an active dairy and simple restaurant.
 Descend to Alp Valmalla and wander down the Val Tasna to historic Ardez.
 Short train/van ride to Guarda or walk.

 Transfer by train to Zuoz and hike along the Via Engiadina, the same trail as your first hike, except now you are in the heart of the Upper Engadine.
 Ascend on cobblestones out of Zuoz and traverse farm roads to forested trails above the hamlet of La Punt.
-Connect to sunny Bever for a quick train transfer to Zuoz.
+From here continue traversing the Via Engiadina to Bever where you will connect for a quick train transfer back to Zuoz.

 Distance: 7 miles.
 Elevation gain/loss: 1200/1400 ft.

 Transfer to the Muottas Muragl funicular and then hike high above Pontresina on the Panoramaweg, German for scenic path, to the top of the Alp Languard lift.
 Stop along the way for a picnic or hut lunch with stunning views over the Engadine Valley and the Piz Languard.
-Ride the lift down and return to Pontresina and your fabulous hotel.
+Ride the lift down to Pontresina.
+Stunning views across the valley to the Piz Bernina await!

 Perhaps the gentlest day of the trip is a rewarding way to finish.
 The Val Roseg is as spectacular as any in the Alps.
 Ringed by high glaciated peaks, the ascent of the valley is without obstacles, so you can keep your eyes on the heights!
 A network of serpentine and forested trails returns you to Pontresina and your superb hotel.